cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/projection.rst

     "name": "Projection",
     "properties": {
       "drop": "ts,headers",
-      "rename": "cost:price",
+      "convert": "cost:double",
-      "convert": "cost:double"
+      "rename": "cost:price"
     }
   }

 This example drops the 'ts' and 'headers' fields.
-It also renames the 'cost' field to 'price', and changes its type to a double.
-For example, if the transform receives the input record::
+It also changes the type of the 'cost' field to a double and renames it 'price'.
+For example, if the transform receives this input record::

   +=========================================================+